GalwayTribe/GalwayTribe.github.io/README.md

 ## Basics

 **Deployment**
-- The website is deployed from the 'docs' directory ⚠️ **DO NOT DIRECTLY EDIT THESE FILES**.
+- The website is deployed from the `docs` directory ⚠️ **DO NOT DIRECTLY EDIT THESE FILES**.

 **Content Management**
-- The website's content is all editable via markdown files in the 'content' directory.
+- The website's content is all editable via markdown files in the `content` directory.
-- Associated images should be added to the relevant folder in the 'static' directory.
+- Associated images should be added to the relevant folder in the `static` directory.

 **Menu**
 - Responsive menu managed in `config.toml`